helmholtz-analytics/heat/contributing.md

 Thank you for your interest in contributing to Heat, we really appreciate your time and effort!
  * If you want to report a bug, or propose a new feature, you can file an [Issue](https://github.com/helmholtz-analytics/heat/issues/new/choose).
- * You can also get in touch with us on [Mattermost](https://mattermost-haf.fz-juelich.de/signup_email).
-You will need to register.
-Once you log in, you can introduce yourself on the `Town Square` channel, or get straight to the point in the `heat-discuss` channel.
+ * You can also get in touch with us on [Mattermost](https://mattermost.hzdr.de/signup_user_complete/?id=3sixwk9okpbzpjyfrhen5jpqfo).
+You can sign up with your GitHub credentials.
+Once you log in, you can introduce yourself on the `Town Square` channel.
  * To set up your environment for Heat development, follow these [instructions](README.md#Hacking).
- * We strongly recommend getting in touch with the core developers, either here on GitHub (by filing and/or commenting on an Issue) or on [Mattermost](https://mattermost-haf.fz-juelich.de/signup_email), before starting to work on a contribution.
+ * We strongly recommend getting in touch with the core developers, either here on GitHub (by filing and/or commenting on an Issue) or on [Mattermost](https://mattermost.hzdr.de/signup_user_complete/?id=3sixwk9okpbzpjyfrhen5jpqfo), before starting to work on a contribution.
 We are a small team and it's good to know who is currently working on what.
  * Our git workflow is described in a lot of detail [below](#developing-contributions).
  * **TL;DR for experts:**
  1. `git add`, `pre-commit run --all-files` and `git commit` as needed;
- 2. `git rebase -i master` to rebase and tidy up your commits;
+ 2. `git rebase -i main` to rebase and tidy up your commits;
  3. `git push` to publish to the remote repository.